dosarudaniel/ReliableMulticastForALICE/README.md

 A pair of java classes were developed for this project: the Sender and the MulticastReceiver.
-These entities are using the Blob class to store a complete data object and FragmentedBlob class for a fragmented data object.
+These entities are using the Blob class to store complete data objects.
+These objects will be sent via multicast mesages from the Central repository to the Multicast receivers programs that run on the EPNs (Event Processing Node).

 A Blob object has two important fields that store useful information: metadata and payload.
+Because a typical Blob size is around 2 MB (which is far more than the maximum payload size of UDP packets - 64KB) I had to use a fragmentation and reassembling mechanism.
 The FragmentedBlob class stores partial content from a Blob: either metadata, either data, depending on the Packet Type field.
+This object si serialized using the following structure:

 Requirements: